Jun 10, 2020 | Flooring Canada

 Laminate flooring is durable, easily installed, and a less expensive alternative to hardwood flooring.
 It has always been considered one of the most versatile flooring options for the home.
 It comes in a variety of different wood looks.
 Laminate is known for its quick and easy installation, making it one of the best kitchen flooring solutions for busy households.
 Most laminate flooring manufactured today is either completely waterproof or water-resistant, so it's an ideal choice for spaces prone to moisture, like kitchens.
 Laminate flooring is also known to be soft underfoot because of its flexible construction.

 One of the major pros of installing laminate in your kitchen is that it is easy to clean and maintain, making it one of the top kitchen flooring choices.
 Laminate has a clear wear layer on top, which protects the floors from scratches, stains, and fading.
 This layer also adds to a smooth and easy-to-clean surface —just a mop and quick sweep can leave it looking sparkling new!
-Another great pro to laminate is that it comes in many colours and patterns, meaning you can find a laminate product that matches your personal style.
+Another great pro to laminate is that it comes in many colors and patterns, meaning you can find a laminate product that matches your personal style.

 Thanks to technological improvements, vinyl has vastly improved in recent years.
 Sheet vinyl is a thing of the past!
 Vinyl flooring is now available in luxury vinyl tile and luxury vinyl plank.
 Vinyl flooring is waterproof, stain-resistant, and resilient, making it one of the best flooring for kitchens.
 You can get the look of natural hardwood flooring or stone tile at an affordable price.
 Luxury vinyl is a tough surface that can hold up against heavy appliances and foot traffic.
 It lasts for years and looks great doing it, often having 15 years or more warranties.
 Luxury vinyl is perfect for your spill-prone kids and will stay beautiful until those messy eaters are all grown.

 Think you’ve found the right flooring for your kitchen?
-Give your local Flooring Canada a call and talk to us about our hardwood, tile, laminate, or luxury vinyl selection.
+Give your local Flooring America a call and talk to us about our hardwood, tile, laminate, or luxury vinyl selection.
 It’s time to impress your guests with your kitchen design almost as much as you wow them with the food you cook in it!